lyuben-todorov/piko/node/docs/protocol.md

 After discovery, a node can send a `SeqRes` to each of its neighbours.
 Each one responds with their `SEQ` number.

 ### Work phase
-A worker keeps track of its neighbours by sending a a heartbeat to each of its working neighbours on a specified timeout.
+A worker keeps track of its neighbours by sending a heartbeat to each of its working neighbours on a specified timeout.
 If a node goes silent for more a number of repeated unacknowledged pings, it is removed from the cluster.

 ### State change